 -

-You need to send send MIDI messages to hardware independent from MIDI Out.
-For example, controlling two devices using two Custom Modes.
+you need to send MIDI messages to hardware independent of MIDI Out.
+For example, to control two devices using two Custom Modes.
+One device connected to MIDI Out and another connected to MIDI Out 2.

 -